paugier/czi-joint-python-accelerators-project/proposal_details/abstract.md

 relies a lot on Cython while its developers would love to be able to write cleaner and simpler Python and to also use Numba and Pythran as accelerators.

-While working on scikit-image code, we will improve its maintainability (by replacing Cython code by simpler Python-Numpy code) but also the resulting performance.
+While working on scikit-image code, we will improve its maintainability and the resulting performance.
 We will also improve the accelerators by fixing bugs, implementing missing features and increasing performances.
+This will have a direct impact on life sciences through the improvement of many Python packages.

 More generally, this one-year project will greatly improve the state of the scientific Python ecosystem.
-There will be one tool adapted for both developers of fundamental libraries (like scikit-image) and simple users, with a clean API and good documentation.
+There will be one tool adapted for both developers of fundamental libraries (like scikit-image) and simple users (like scientists and students), with a clean API and good documentation.

 Moreover, this short-term project will launch a long-term dynamics on performance for scientific Python, based on compatibility, interoperability and gentle competition between the accelerators.
-The Joint Python accelerators project will for example be aware of the new project HPy, which would allow scientific code using Numpy to be executed efficiently with PyPy.
-We will dedicate part of our final workshop to study what need to be done in our different projects to get good compatibility with PyPy.
+The Joint Python accelerators project will for example be aware of the new and promising project HPy and EPython, which would allow scientific codes to be executed efficiently with PyPy.